ITV Telethon: Protests and closure

 The 1990 and 1992 ITV Telethons were subject to protests organised by Block Telethon, an informal protest group of disabled people that believed that the telethons reinforced negative stereotypes of disabled people.
-The 1990 protest was modestly attended, whereas the 1992 protest with over 1000 disabled people outside the LWT studios on the South Bank was credited with ending the Telethon series, and indirectly leading to developments such as Comic Relief.
+The 1990 protest was modestly attended, whereas the 1992 protest with more than 1000 disabled people outside the LWT studios on the South Bank was credited with ending the Telethon series, and indirectly leading to developments such as Comic Relief, though in reality this had begun earlier, following the Live Aid concerts for a similar cause in 1985.
 This protest group Block Telethon formally became the Disabled People's Direct Action Network in 1993, which campaigned with other organisations against discrimination and for civil rights, leading up to the Disability Discrimination Act 1995.

+After the 1992 Telethon raised a considerably smaller total compared to its two predecessors, it was branded a "flop" by the contemporary media.
+As well as the Block Telethon campaign, some of the blame was directed at the decision to hold the event in mid summer, compared to the 1988 and 1990 Telethons which were held in late spring.
+Another factor was the ongoing recession of the period; with the BBC's Children in Need appeal of the same year also experiencing a significant downturn in donations compared to previous years.

+In June 1993 ITV decided to scrap the 1994 Telethon saying "viewers have grown tired of being asked to donate money to Television charity Appeals" and the "telethon format is tired and people no longer respond well to things that are old".